 The lives of resource families mirror that of any other family: soccer practice and math homework, birthday parties and church on Sunday.
 BCFS Health and Human Services believes that all children in foster care should have the opportunity to grow up in a supportive family environment that gives them real-life role models and one-on-one parental guidance.

-Review our Foster Care Fact Sheet
+Review our Foster Care Fact Sheet for more information about:

 - the children in BCFS HHS’ care available for match with a resource families